 Financing activities: In the first quarter of 2013, the Corporation repaid a net amount of \$728 million under available credit facilities and repaid \$24 million of other debt.
 The net repayments consisted of \$713 million on its syndicated revolving credit facility and \$200 million on the Corporation's short-term credit facilities, partially offset by borrowings of \$185 million from its asset-backed credit facility.
 Dividends paid were \$35 million in the first quarter of 2012.
-The Corporation made one quarterly common stock dividend payment in the first quarter of 2012 as a result of accelerating payment of the fourth quarter 2012 dividend, which historically would have also been paid in the first quarter of 2013.
+The Corporation made one quarterly common stock dividend payment in the first quarter of 2013 compared with two payments in the first quarter of 2012 as a result of accelerating payment of the fourth quarter 2012 dividend, which historically would have also been paid in the first quarter of 2013.